Dennicka/propbot/README.md

   -H 'Content-Type: application/json' \
   -d '{"symbol": "BTCUSDT", "min_spread": 2.5, "notion_usdt": 1500, "leverage": 3}' | jq
 ```

+The response returns both legs with their execution status, average fill price,
+and leverage.
+Successful live trades are appended to
+`data/hedge_positions.json` with leg status `open`; simulated runs are tagged as
+`simulated` so they can be filtered in the operator UI.

+> ⚠️ **Operational discipline:** Always validate the flow in
+> `DRY_RUN_MODE=true` first.
+Only after simulated cycles succeed, the operator
+> should inspect `/api/ui/status/overview`, verify that HOLD is engaged and all
+> guards are green, and then follow the two-man `resume-request`/`resume-confirm`
+> process to clear HOLD before disabling `DRY_RUN_MODE` for live execution.

 ### Dry-run mode for hedging